AlasDiablo/Tiny-Ore-NeoForge/README.md

 ## Getting Started

-Dio's Tiny Ore add a variant of all vanilla ore that drops between two and six nuggets (Non-vanilla nugget added by [Dio's Extended Resources](#)).
+Dio's Tiny Ore adds a variant of all vanilla ore that drops between two and six nuggets (Non-vanilla nugget added by [Dio's Extended Resources](#)).

 You can find a small quantity of those in every biome between height -64 and 127.